Cadyn Cathers, PsyD

 Psychoanalytic Psychotherapy (2014) Institute for Contemporary Psychoanalysis

-Cathers, C. & Sullivan, S. (in press).
+Cathers, C. & Sullivan, S. (2022).
 Developmental approaches for clinical work with CNM individuals.
 In Burnes, T. & M. Vaughan.
 The Handbook of CNM Clinical Practice.
 Rowman & Littlefield.

 Cathers, C. (2020).
 Rose is so much sweeter: Navigating the name change process with transgender and gender non-conforming clients.
 In J. S. Whitman & C. J. Boyd (Eds.), The Therapist’s Notebook for Lesbian, Gay, Bisexual, and Transgender Clients: Homework, Handouts, and Activities for Use in Psychotherapy.
 New York: Haworth Clinical Practice Press.